siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into <table>
 ```

-Like in streams to insert only the specific output event types, use the `current events`, `expired events` or the `all events` keyword between `insert` and `into` keywords.
+Similar to streams, you need to use the `current events`, `expired events` or the `all events` keyword between `insert` and `into` keywords in order to insert only the specific output event types.
-For more information refer [output event type](http://127.0.0.1:8000/documentation/siddhi-4.0/#output-event-types) section.
+For more information, see [output event type](http://127.0.0.1:8000/documentation/siddhi-4.0/#output-event-types).

 **Example**

-The following query inserts all events from the `TempStream` stream to the `TempTable` table.
+This query inserts all the events from the `TempStream` stream to the `TempTable` table.

 ```sql
 from TempStream